BIMSBbioinfo/janggu/README.rst

 strands and using higher-order sequence encoding using i.e. the command-line arguments: `dnaconv -order 2`.
 Accuracies and prediction scores for the individual example sequences should improve compared to the previous example.

-A range of additional examples can be found in './src/examples' including some jupyter notebooks or by following the tutorial.